dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    Minimum and Maximum nutritional and cost values you are aiming to reach each day.
 As well as daily targets you can also set targets for particular meals (e.g. a pre/post workout meal).

+Some example screenshots can be seen at https://github.com/dylanleigh/PriceAndNutritionTrackingSystem/tree/master/screenshots

 Other Feature Notes and Tips
 ----------------------------